ot-data/nopaper/PROJECT_DOCUMENTATION.md

 1. **Session ID Consistency**: For memory functionality to work correctly, a consistent session ID must be used across all messages from the same user session.

-2. **WebSocket Connection Management**: The Streamlit app creates a new WebSocket connection for each message, so the session ID must be passed explicitly to maintain conversation context.
+2. **WebSocket Connection Management**: The Streamlit app maintains a persistent WebSocket connection for each user session, improving efficiency while still passing the session ID explicitly to maintain conversation context.

 3. **Memory Query Detection**: The system uses pattern matching to detect memory-related queries, which allows it to respond appropriately to questions about previous interactions.